surmeier/about/index.md

 - “The valor that struggles is better than the weakness that endures.” - Hegel.

 - "I always finish my side projects." - Me

+S/O to all the black cats who code!!!
+Happy 4/4.